 We have a limited operating history and a history of losses from operations.
-As of March 31, 2022, we had an accumulated deficit of \$67,412,903.
+As of March 31, 2023 accumulated deficit of \$85,401,915.
 Our existing cash and cash equivalents will be insufficient to fully fund our business plan.
 Our ability to achieve profitability will depend on whether we can obtain additional capital when we need it, complete the development of our technology, obtain required regulatory approvals and continue to develop arrangements with channel partners.
 There can be no assurance that we will ever achieve profitability.

-Our financial statements for both March 31, 2022 and for the year ended December 31, 2021, states that their may be substantial doubt about our ability to continue as a going concern.
+Our independent registered public accounting firm, in its report on our financial statements for the year ended December 31, 2022, concurs with management representation that raises substantial doubt about our ability to continue as a going concern.